 ‘Planning for the Future’ – What can we expect in a new Planning Bill?

-May 2022 – the situation now.
+November 2023 – the situation now

 For a fuller update on the planning situation, click on this link.